 This principle is central to the work I did when I arrived at UMaine, and it remains something I work to keep at the center of my attention in the daily work that I do.
 Whatever decisions I make need to have in mind the locality of UMaine.
 UMaine—and, more specifically, the role that my program plays in it—has particular needs, issues, strengths, weaknesses, limits, possibilities, and so on that I have to address when thinking about how my program develops.

-Consider, for instance, our program’s recent shift toward labor-based grading practices.
+Consider, for instance, our program’s recent shift in the direction of labor-based grading practices.
 This is responsive to some ongoing work in the field, of course (and see below for why I think that is important), but the recency of the research isn’t what drove me to make a change.
 Rather, I saw a need that our program had, and took my time thinking about what possible responses our program could have to that need.
 Labor-based grading (or, rather, a version of it) proved to be the answer, but the answer sprang from the grounds of the daily work of our program.

 Principle 2: The College Composition program operates through principled practices established in the field via position statements, frameworks, and standards.